Skip to content

 ├── internal/

-│ ├── database/ # DuckDB store — all SQL queries
+│ ├── database/ # DuckDB stores and SQL queries

 ├── frontend/

-├── public/ # Embedded static files (built frontend output)
+├── public/ # Embedded static files from the dashboard build

 ├── Makefile